whatisnuclear/website/sodium-graphite-reactors.md

-In the 1950s, hordes of nuclear reactor designers were rushing to find out [which combination of coolant, moderator, and fuel types]({% link reactors.md#types %}) would be the most economical for commercial power production.
+In the 1950s, hordes of nuclear reactor designers were rushing to find out [which combination of coolant, moderator, and fuel types]({% link reactors.md %}#types) would be the most economical for commercial power production.
 Along the way, someone came up with the idea of using sodium metal coolant with graphite moderator.
 The idea here was to capture the following benefits: